-Working Together to Safeguard Children 2018 guidance produced by the government states how practitioners, such as teachers, social workers, the police and health professionals working with children and families should work together to make sure that children and young people remain safe from harm.
+Working Together to Safeguard Children 2023 guidance produced by the government states how practitioners, such as teachers, social workers, the police and health professionals working with children and families should work together to make sure that children and young people remain safe from harm.

-Education Act 2002, section 175 places a duty on maintained (including academies) and local authorities to keep children safe and promote the welfare of pupils
+Education Act 2002, section 175/The Education (Independent School Standards) Regulations 2014/Part 1 of the schedule to the Non-Maintained Special Schools (England) Regulations 2015 places a duty on maintained schools and local authorities to keep children safe and promote their welfare.